Louwrensth/Fundamental-Constants/README.md

 ## Fortran (2008+)

-The fortran header files are suitable for version 2008 and up because of the use of `iso_fortran_env` to refer to the defined data type (`real64`).
+The Fortran header files use the Fortran 2008 standard because of the use of the `iso_fortran_env` feature providing the kind parameter named `real64`.

-Because π is not already commonly provided to Fortran via standard library it is provided here as well for convenience.
+Because π is not by default provided to Fortran users via a standard library, it is provided here for convenience.

 The constants are found in the `codata` (`mathematical_constants`) module name: